taih304/Linux-Shell/Platforms interaction/AWS/Greengrass/Shell commands to develop components locally.md

 After successfully installing this core device in your system (e.g Ubuntu PC or single board computer), **all the components developed in later steps belonged to this core device**.

-# Develop a local Python component then deploy to AWS
+# Develop a Python component locally

 **Step 1**: Export AWS access keys **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** of the root account.